jpchawanda1/ETL_Extract_Justice_Chawanda_670444/README.md

-# ETL_Extract_Justice_Chawanda_670444
+Here is a well-formatted version of your README.md file:

+---

 # ETL Extract Lab

-Student Name:   Justice Chawanda
+**Student Name:** Justice Chawanda
-Student ID:     [670444]
+**Student ID:** 670444

 ---

 ## Project Overview

 This repository demonstrates the concepts of **Full Extraction** and **Incremental Extraction** in ETL (Extract, Transform, Load) processes using Python and pandas.
-The project is implemented in a Jupyter Notebook and works with a realistic generated sample dataset called "Immigration_Data" with 100 rows and 8 columns.
+The project is implemented in a Jupyter Notebook.

 ---